Ivsoffy/WIKI_parser/README.md

 ...Draco Malfoy managed to escape from being caught eavesdropping.
-He was hiding around the corner from the headmaster's office when Dumbledore left, and now his mind was filled with thoughts about "greatest wizards".
+He was hiding around the corner from the headmaster's office when Dumbledore left, and now his mind was filled with thoughts about 'greatest wizards'.
 He firmly decided that the next owl he will send to his father will be about connecting Malfoy Manor to the Internet.

 -----